 - Then top meatballs with pineapple chunks and green peppers.

-- Cover and cook on low for 2 hours.
+- Pour sauce over meatballs.
+Cover and cook on low for 2 hours.

 - After a couple of hours, switch your crock pot to high and cook for an additional hour.
 Doing this will thicken the sauce.
 The sauce should be thicker and bubbling around the edges when ready.